hongyili-hl/hongyili-hl.github.io/sample.md

 permalink: /lab/
 ---

 I always pursue the frontier of technology.
-As LLMs continues to develop, I’ve started to explore the potential of customized chatbots and AI generative images.
+As AI models continues to develop, I’ve started to explore the potential of customized chatbots and AI generative images.

 **Please refer to this link for [ChatGPT - Urban Design Explorer](https://chatgpt.com/g/g-TH6GvR0Lu-urban-design-explorer) - A project librarian to help searching for case studies**